 Printing onto access control cards

 Because the printhead in a retransfer printer doesn’t come into direct contact with the card, it won’t be damaged by the tiny raised edges of access control cards.
 In fact, if you’re planning on printing onto smart cards or proximity cards such as those made by HID and MIFARE, a retransfer printer is the only choice.
 Find out more about why a retransfer printer is best for printing onto access control cards here.

 Security doesn’t have to stop with access control technology though.
 The protective overlaminate film that retransfer printers use makes it immediately evident if the card has been tampered with.
 If you want to produce tamper-proof cards that offer the best protection against fraudulent copies, a retransfer printer is the way to go.

 The durability that the transfer film provides makes cards much better at brushing off wear and tear and makes them ideal for working environments where they are used outdoors or in the presence of cleaning chemicals

 Improved durability helps keep card issuance costs as low as possible and reduces the amount of single-use PVC plastic you are using in the process.

-Unlike direct-to-card printers, retransfer printers do not require the porous surface of PVC for printing, so more sustainable ID cards can be used without impeding card quality.
+Unlike a DTC printer, retransfer card printers do not require the porous surface of PVC for printing, so more sustainable ID cards can be used without impeding card quality.